orchardguides/kei-open-mcr/README.md

 ZIP file packages are available for each release.

 To launch the program in Windows, download the ZIP file and extract its contents to a folder anywhere on your machine.
 Then run the `kei-open-mcr.exe` file found in the dist_windows folder.
-This method shoud not require administrator priveleges.
+This method should not require administrator priveleges.

 ### Running From Source / CLI